ANALYSIS-A change of style? UK's Johnson fights for political survival | Politics

 Since becoming prime minister in July 2019, Johnson has taken Britain out of the European Union and led it through the COVID-19 pandemic.
 He has also proved gaffe-prone and is now facing calls to resign, including from some Conservatives.
 He is not out of the woods.
 After a failed rebellion by newer lawmakers fizzled out last month, he is now seeing a steady stream of more senior Conservatives announcing they are calling for him to go.

 In the latest sign of the disarray that has put Johnson under intense pressure, Munira Mirza, his head of policy who had worked with him for 14 years, resigned on Thursday over a false accusation Johnson made against the opposition Labour party leader during heated exchanges in parliament on Monday.
 Johnson accused Labour chief Keir Starmer of having failed, when in a previous job as Director of Public Prosecutions, to prosecute one of Britain's worst sex offenders, stirring an uproar.
-Johnson rowed back from the allegation on Thursday, saying "I totally understand that (Starmer) had nothing to do personally with those decisions" not to prosecute the late TV and radio host Jimmy Savile.
+Johnson tried to row back from the allegation on Thursday but later said he did not agree with Munira's statement that his comments were inappropriate.

+Shortly afterwards, Johnson's office said the prime minister's director of communications had also left government.
 CHANGE?
-After the release of an initial report into the lockdown events by senior civil servant Sue Gray that cited "serious failures of leadership", and London police launched their own investigation into the reported parties, Johnson addressed worried Conservative lawmakers packed into a room in parliament.

 ALSO READ